DelbyPicnic/Rack/README.md

 When configuring Audio Out module, choose "hw:rockchip,miniarm-codec,0" for HDMI output, and "hw:USB Audio OnBoard,2" for 3.5mm jack output.

-Due to some issues with Xorg, the framerate is less than the hardware can achive.
+Due to some issues with Xorg, the framerate is less than the hardware can achieve.
 Support for running without an X server is in development.

 ### Raspberry Pi Notes